 Publication date October 2019

-To order by credit card, please select the button below.
+To order by credit card, please select Add to cart below

 The value of textile materials going into the 91.5m cars and light vehicles manufactured globally in 2018 was more than US$70bn and textile content continues to increase as manufacturers seek further means of lightweighting to reduce emissions and improve fuel consumption.